Dry

 As many as two million Americans may suffer from Sjögren's syndrome.

-The syndrome is commonly present but undiagnosed.
+The syndrome is commonly misdiagnosed or enitrely undiagnosed.
 Most afflicted patients

 don't get the correct diagnosis for 6 to 9 years after symptoms start.